 AWS Single Sign-On (SSO) makes it easy to centrally manage access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place.
-With AWS SSO, you can easily manage SSO access and user permissions to all of your accounts in AWS Organizations centrally.
+With AWS SSO, you can easily manage access and user permissions to all of your accounts in AWS Organizations centrally.
 SSO configures and maintains all the necessary permissions for your accounts automatically, without requiring any additional setup in the individual accounts.
 You can assign user permissions based on common job functions and customize these permissions to meet your specific security requirements.
-AWS SSO also includes built-in integrations to many business applications, such as Salesforce, Box, and Office 365.
+AWS SSO also includes built-in integrations to many business applications, such as Salesforce, Box, and Microsoft 365.

 It is easy to get started with AWS SSO.
 With just a few clicks in the AWS SSO management console you can connect AWS SSO to your existing identity source and configure permissions that grant your users access to their assigned AWS Organizations accounts and hundreds of pre-configured cloud applications, all from a single user portal.

 AWS SSO is integrated with AWS Organizations, enabling you to select one or more accounts from your organization and grant users access to these accounts.
 AWS SSO builds on AWS Identity and Access Management (IAM) roles and policies to help you manage access centrally across all AWS accounts in your AWS organization.
 No additional configuration is required in the individual accounts.
 With just a few clicks, you can grant users access to all of the AWS accounts being used for an application or by a team.

 Using AWS Single Sign-On (SSO), you can manage SSO access for multiple AWS accounts centrally.
 When users sign in to their personalized user portals, they will see all of their assigned roles in AWS accounts in one place.

 Enable SSO access to your Amazon EC2 Windows instances